 How To Include Almond Oil In Your Diet

 Always go for unrefined almond oil.
 When you do, ensure you do not use it in cooking.
 Unrefined oils have low smoke points, and cooking them at high temperatures can destroy the nutrients and release toxic fumes (28).

 Use unrefined almond oil more as a finishing oil.
 Add it to dishes once the cooking is completed.
 As unrefined oils have low smoke points, they are best used in dips and salad dressings.

 - You can combine almond oil with apple cider vinegar and use it as a salad dressing.

 - You can also drizzle some almond oil over your pasta for a dash of healthy fats.

 - You can even add the oil to your other dishes to impart a delicious nutty flavor.

 But beware.
 We recommend against using refined oils for cooking.
-This holds true for refined almond oil as it contains high amounts of omega-6 fatty acids (29).
+This holds true for refined almond oil as it contains high amounts of omega-6 fatty acids like linoleic acid (29).
 Studies show that refined vegetable oils high in omega-6 fatty acids can cause atherosclerosisi XThe buildup of plaque (fats, cholesterol, and other substances) in and around the artery walls, which can lead to blockage and blood clots. and diabetes (30).

 There is limited evidence on the dosage of almond oil, especially when using it for medical reasons.
 Though some sources suggest 1 to 2 teaspoons of almond oil per dose, the data is unreliable.
 Hence, consult your doctor.

 You can also prepare almond oil in the cozy comfort of your home.

 How To Make Almond Oil At Home

 All you need are a blender, two cups of unroasted almonds, and one to two teaspoons of olive oil.
 Here’s the process:

 - Blend the almonds.
 Start slow and increase the pace eventually.

 - Once the almonds are blended into a rich and creamy paste, add a teaspoon of olive oil.
 Blend again.